 Simple and Popular

 Python’s user base has been rapidly growing for the last decade and has been able to maintain its size while remaining significantly active in the open source and development communities.
-In 2018, there were an estimated 7 million Python developers and, in 2019, that number grew to around 8.4 million, according to SlashData.
+In 2018, there were an estimated 7 million Python developers and, according to SlashData, that number grew to around 8.4 million in 2019.
 That is a growth rate of 17% year to year.
 Active community participation is another one of our core values and the Python community is one we can trust to provide a buffet of existing code and functionality that is ready to be unleashed upon a world hungry for data automation.

 Our SDK empowers Python developers to build, test, and publish Nom Nom Data apps which allows them to broaden the usage of their code.